Certificate IV in Hospitality

 The program is fun, hands-on and ensures the safety of learners, allowing them to develop their skills in our safe simulated working environment before applying and consolidating their skills in the workplace.
 CHT Melbourne embraces a hands-on philosophy to training, as we believe the only way for you to learn how to do something is to do it yourself.

-The first 20 weeks of the Certificate IV runs for 2 days per week, from 9am- 5pm.
+The first 18 weeks of the Certificate IV in Hospitality runs for 2 days per week, from 9am- 5pm.
 At different points in the year, we may also offer part-time weekend and evening options for this stage of the qualification.

 The classroom curriculum includes all of the resources and practical, hands-on training necessary to find work in the hospitality industry, including comprehensive training in: